DennisShen/dennisshen.github.io/_pages/about.md

       <a href="https://arxiv.org/abs/2209.00128">[arxiv]</a> <a href="https://ieeexplore.ieee.org/abstract/document/10196325">[Paper]</a> <a href="https://a2i2-archangel.vision/">[Dataset]</a>
     </p>
     <p style="margin: 0; font-size: 0.8em;">
-      We introduce Archangel, the first UAV-based object detection dataset combining real and synthetic data with detailed metadata on UAV position and object pose, enabling precise model diagnosis and providing new insights into learning robust, variation-invariant detection models.
+      We introduce <em>Archangel</em>, the first UAV-based object detection dataset combining real and synthetic data with detailed metadata on UAV position and object pose, enabling precise model diagnosis and providing new insights into learning robust, variation-invariant detection models.
     </p>
   </div>
   <div class="enlarged-image-container">